arsin305/eve-o-preview-linux/README.md

 ---

-## ⚖️ Legal & Compliance
+## Legal & Compliance

 **Third-Party Tool Disclaimer:**
 This is an unofficial, community-created tool and is **not affiliated with, endorsed by, or supported by CCP Games**.
 EVE Online™ is a registered trademark of CCP hf.

 **What This Tool Does:**
-EVE-O Preview for Linux is a passive observation tool that creates visual thumbnails of EVE Online client windows.
+EVE O Preview for Linux is a passive observation tool that creates visual thumbnails of EVE Online client windows.
 It does *not*:
 - Modify game files or memory
 - Inject code into the client
 - Automate gameplay